vunguyen88/todo-eks-client-srv/README.md

 # todo-eks-client-srv (React Web Server deploy on EKS)
+(Deprecated due to switching to Vite for production ready, code build in Vite in both dev and prod env are much faster)

 This repository contains a simple React application configured to run inside a Docker container on port 3000.